-PA woman talks of her husband and other fisherman’s drowning deaths - Port Arthur News
+PA woman talks of her husband's and other fisherman’s drowning deaths - Port Arthur News

-PA woman talks of her husband and other fisherman’s drowning deaths
+PA woman talks of her husband’s and other fisherman’s drowning deaths

 A Port Arthur woman was fishing with her husband Wednesday morning when he died trying to save another man from drowning.